← Back to Blog

 Pricing and Affordability in 2026

 Square also provides tools like analytics and sales reports, which help retailers track return trends and improve overall operations.
 This level of transparency is particularly useful for small to medium-sized businesses.
-Pricing starts at just $9 per month, making it a cost-effective choice for many merchants.
+Pricing depends on your Square plan, which keeps entry costs manageable for many merchants.

 For more tips on managing in-store returns and combining physical and online operations, check out these guides: Ecommerce Inventory Management for Shopify Brands and Global Supply Chain Management.
 Stay tuned as we dive into more features and benefits to optimize your Shopify returns process.